-If someone can’t stand up for their healthcare rights themselves, another person can do it for them.
+If someone cannot stand up for their healthcare rights themselves, another person can do it for them.
 This is called advocacy.

-Advocacy can protect your rights and make sure you aren’t discriminated against.
+Advocacy can protect your rights and make sure you are not discriminated against.
 Sometimes advocacy involves groups of people lobbying to fix problems within the healthcare system.

 If you are caring for someone whose healthcare rights have been denied, you can talk directly to the healthcare provider or follow the steps above to make a complaint.

 People with disability have a right to advocacy under the National Disability Advocacy Program.
-This provides an advocate to people who don’t have friends or family who can do it.
+This provides an advocate to people who do not have friends or family who can do it.
 They can also help people navigate the healthcare system or the National Disability Insurance Scheme.

 Resources and support